 Richard W. Hanson, PhD

 Hanson joined the faculty of Case Western Reserve in 1978.
-His career includes two decades as chair of the Department of Biochemistry and co-founding local gene therapy company Copernicus Therapeutics, Inc. Author of more than 260 publications, his research has furthered the understanding of metabolic process.
+His career included two decades as chair of the Department of Biochemistry and co-founding local gene therapy company Copernicus Therapeutics, Inc. Author of more than 260 publications, his research furthered the understanding of metabolic process.
 He gained international attention in 2007 with the development of PEPCK-Cmus mice—genetically engineered mice with greatly enhanced endurance.

-Hanson is known as an outstanding lecturer and is the recipient of numerous teaching awards, including the Kaiser/Permanente Award, the John Diekoff Award, the Student Committee on Medical Education Faculty Teaching Award for Preclinical Teaching from Case Western Reserve and the National College Senior Honor Society Top Professor Award.
-He is actively involved in teaching biochemistry to undergraduates at Case Western Reserve.
-His distinguished teaching career also includes mentoring more than 80 graduate students, postdoctoral fellows and visiting faculty.
-His first graduate student, Dr. Shirley M. Tilghman, is the current president of Princeton University.
+Hanson was known as an outstanding lecturer and was the recipient of numerous teaching awards, including the Kaiser/Permanente Award, the John Diekoff Award, the Student Committee on Medical Education Faculty Teaching Award for Preclinical Teaching from Case Western Reserve and the National College Senior Honor Society Top Professor Award.
+He was actively involved in teaching biochemistry to undergraduates at Case Western Reserve.
+His distinguished teaching career also included mentoring more than 80 graduate students, postdoctoral fellows and visiting faculty.
+His first graduate student, Dr. Shirley M. Tilghman, has served as president of Princeton University.